Dennis Potter: First film screenplays

 In 1978, Herbert Ross was shooting Nijinsky at Shepperton Studios and invited Potter to write the screenplay for his next project Unexpected Valleys.
 But after watching Pennies from Heaven on television one evening, Ross contacted Potter about the prospect of adapting that series for the cinema.
 The film version of Pennies from Heaven was launched at MGM as an 'anti-musical' with Steve Martin and Bernadette Peters in the lead roles.
 According to Potter, the studio demanded continual rewrites of the script and made significant cuts to the film after initial test screenings.
 The film was released in 1981 to mixed critical reaction and was a box-office failure.
 Potter, however, was nominated for the Best Adapted Screenplay Oscar that year.

 Having already adapted Brimstone and Treacle for the stage after the television production was banned by the BBC, Potter set about writing a film version.
-Directed by Richard Loncraine, who also directed Potter's Blade on the Feather at LWT, with Denholm Elliott reprising his role of Mr. Bates from the original television production, while Sting and Joan Plowright, replaced Michael Kitchen and Patricia Lawrence in the roles of Martin Taylor and Mrs Bates respectively.
+It was directed by Richard Loncraine, who also directed Potter's Blade on the Feather at LWT, with Denholm Elliott reprising his role of Mr. Bates from the original television production, while Sting and Joan Plowright replaced Michael Kitchen and Patricia Lawrence in the roles of Martin Taylor and Mrs Bates, respectively.
 Although a British film made by Potter's own production company (Pennies Productions), the casting of Sting piqued the interest of American investors.
 As a result, references to Mr Bates' membership of the National Front and a scene discussing racial segregation were omitted—as were many of the non-naturalistic flourishes present in the television production—although the film was much more graphic in its depiction of sexual abuse and rape.
 The film was not a success at the box office.

-Potter's screenplay for Gorky Park (1983) led to him gaining an Edgar Award from the Mystery Writers of America, although it emerged as a shadow of Martin Cruz Smith's original novel.
+Potter's screenplay for Gorky Park (1983) led to his gaining an Edgar Award from the Mystery Writers of America.